polyphony-chat/.github/SPECIFICATION.md

 - The domain of the user's home server.
 - A securely-randomly generated nonce

 ### 2.2 Signing keys and message signing

 As mentioned in the previous section, users must hold on to a private key at all times.
 This key is used to sign all messages that the user sends to other instances.
 The key is generated by the user's home server, and is sent to the user's client when the user first registers on the server.
 The key is stored in the client's local storage.
 The signing key must not be used for encryption purposes.

-A home server may choose to rotate a users signing key at any time.
+A client may choose to rotate their signing key at any time.
 When this happens, the home server will send a new signing key to the user.
 The user's client will have to save this updated key and use it when communicating with other servers.
 The home server has to keep track of the old signing key, and use it to verify messages that were signed with the old key.

-The signing key should be generated using the ed25519 algorithm.
-Signing keys should be signed using the home servers' private key, so that home servers act as a certificate authority for their users' keys.

 Signing messages prevents a malicious server from impersonating a user.